Simon-Brandt/ShellArgparser/README.md

 </details>

 At the same time, we need an arguments definition file, aptly called `arguments.lst`.
-Its structure is almost identical to the arguments definition we previously used, but this time, an additional column at index 0 is used that stores the target names for the variables.
+Its structure is identical to the arguments definition we previously used, allowing you to easily move a definition between your script and the separate file.

 ```console
 $ cat arguments.lst